em-twines/same-page-time-tracker/README.md

+A PTO management application and capstone project for devCodeCamp.
+See info for starter code below.

 # ReactDjango_JWT_StarterCode

 Starter code for full stack React + Django applications using JWT for authentication/authorization and a fully working register/login system on the React side